fabyo0/IMS/README.md

 1. Investor Profile
 2. Contracts
-3. Payment methodoligies, Admin Dashboard , Reports
+3. Admin Dashboard , Reports ❌

 ### Investor Profile
 This phase will have all the investors basic details such as